beef331/nimscripter/readme.md

 let intr = loadScript(ourScript, scriptProcs) # Load our script with our code and using our system `stdlib`(not portable)
 ```

+You also may need to create a `config.nims` with `--path:"$nim"` for the compiler api to work.

 ### Calling code from Nim
 Any exported non overloaded and non generic procedures can be called from Nim